 Empress wagon sleeps up to 4 and Small Duchess sleeps up to 3 people.

 Relax in this unique Shepherd’s Hut in a wildly beautiful corner of Snowdonia National Park.
 Jones the Shepherds Hut is set in a tranquil and sheltered silver birch glade with the beautiful Mawddach Estuary a short walk through Graig Wen’s wood and fields.
 We have designed the high quality Shepherd’s Hut to sleep two in style or a family of three or four.
 The clever design means it feels roomier inside than you would imagine from the outside, with plenty of space for relaxing and storage.
 There’s a double bed with proper mattress plus a day bed for chilling out which converts to bunk beds for two children if required.
 With well insulated walls and a wood burning stove, you’ll be warm and snug whatever the weather.
 There is a dining table with seats for 4 and a kitchenette with sink and cold water tap, gas hob, fridge and all the cutlery and plates you need to whip up simple meals.
 We provide bedding for the double bed including a sheep wool “Baavet” duvet made on a Snowdonia farm.
 There are warm Welsh blankets to snuggle under on cooler nights.

-From March until November, the Shepherd’s Hut is off grid, so interior lighting is provided by a solar charged battery.
-You can also charge up phones in the hut.
-We provide you with a lantern – we are in Snowdonia National Park Dark Skies Reserve so you’ll need it to find your way to the loo at night!
+You can charge up phones in the hut and there are electric lights.
+We provide you with a lantern – we are in Snowdonia National Park Dark Skies Reserve so you’ll need it to find your way to your private compost loo and shower at night!